agilecustoms/release/README.md

 - publish in private npmjs repository
 - support `on: pull_request` event
 - multi-region support

-## Contribution guideline
-to add support of new Cloud Provider, for ex Google Cloud:
-- add parameters with prefix 'gc-' to add new publish artifact type:
-- make sure it is idempotent (can be re-run w/o side effects)
-- if artifact is tag-based, make sure you publish several tags: 'latest', 'major', 'major.minor', 'major.minor.patch'

 ## Testing (work in progress)
 1. Make a branch 'feature' (this repo unlikely to incur many changes)